kmcphillips/kev.cool/README.md

-# kev.cool
+# 👋 kev.cool

-A nearly empty rails app to be used to running and deploying rails apps.
+This is a rails app I mostly use to canary test deployment and infrastructure.